Catherine-DuBay/DuBay-Python-Portfolio/NERStreamlitApp/README.md

 Before beginning, the user must install these libraries in the terminal (not in the python file itself!).
 The commands required to do so are as follows:

     {
         pip install streamlit
         pip install pandas
         pip install spacy
         python -m spacy download en_core_web_sm
     }

 3. In order to run the app locally, one must also execute an additional command in the terminal.
 The command is as follows:

     {
         streamlit run main.py
     }

-If that does not work, you can access it using this [link]()
+If that does not work, you can access it using this [link]().

 4. You can now use the Named Entity Recognition Program!
 You have the option to upload files, input text, customize entity patterns, visualize entities via graphs, and more!

 ### Visual Examples 🖼️:

+## This is the page that greets the user when they open the app.
+It automatically defaults to the upload file option, and will not display the Entity Visualization or Detected Entities categories until text is inputted.
+NERStreamlitApp/Visual Examples/Screenshot 2025-04-15 at 12.31.22 AM.png

+## When the user selects the "Enter text" option, this is what they will see.
+There is a sentence automatically entered in the box, prompting the Entity Visualization and Detected Entities categories to appear.
+NERStreamlitApp/Visual Examples/Screenshot 2025-04-15 at 12.31.45 AM.png

+## If the user were to scroll down (either before or after entering text), they would see three text examples.
+These can be copied and pasted into the textbox.
+NERStreamlitApp/Visual Examples/Screenshot 2025-04-15 at 12.31.58 AM.png

+## Finally, if the user were to enter one of the text examples in the textbox (in this case, it would be the "Travel / Culture / Global Events example), this is what the application would return.
+NERStreamlitApp/Visual Examples/Screenshot 2025-04-15 at 12.32.23 AM.png

 ### References 📕:
 - [Streamlit Cheat Sheet](https://docs.streamlit.io/develop/quick-reference/cheat-sheet)